jenbeltran/cat-cafe-express-lab/README.md

 TODO: PLEASE SEE link for what a full website would look like https://www.figma.com/file/PXnLz4Suyfg4R3yxwHnlc4/Cat-Cafe-Express-Lab?node-id=3%3A81

-TODO: create a GET route for landing page
+TODO 1: create a GET route for landing page

-TODO: create a GET route for all cats
+TODO 2: create a GET route for all cats

-TODO: create a POST route to add a cat to the database
+TODO 3: create a POST route to add a cat to the database

 BONUS: if any fields are blank, send a 400 error

 BONUS: if all fields are filled out, show the list of cats

-TODO:create a delete route that can delete one cat then shows the updated list of cats
+TODO 4:create a delete route that can delete one cat then shows the updated list of cats

-TODO: create a put request to be able to edit one cat (hint: array splice)
+TODO 5: create a put request to be able to edit one cat (hint: array splice)

 BONUS: if cat is not found in database, send 404 error "Cannot find cat"

 BONUS: if ID in body doesn't match the ID in the URI, send 400 error "Bad Request"